 - provides a forum for the Department and the Australian National Audit Office to exchange views on external audit findings and associated recommendations, and

-- oversees preparation of the Department's financial statements in conjunction with the Financial Statements Sub-committee.
+- oversees preparation of the Department's financial statements in conjunction with the Financial Statements Sub-Committee.

-The Finance, Reporting and Programme Committee:
+The Finance, Reporting and Program Committee:

 - oversees the Department's budget process and recommends budget priorities

 - considers monthly financial reports and determines internal allocation of the departmental budget

 - considers monthly workforce reports and initiatives

 - considers quarterly work health and safety reports, and